denten-books/plain-text/6-conclusion.md

 A media history derived from Nagel's insight does not proceed in isolation from the human condition: through pure technical description, for example.
 We know technology only through based habitation, tied to our culture and physiology.
-I therefore advance a descriptive history from the only available perspective.
-As the humanities struggle to theorize digital modes of being, I find a need to reexamine the category of the human.
-No other points of view can sustain analysis or critique.
-One can purport to speak for neither things nor assemblages.
+I therefore advance a descriptive history from the only perspective available to me.
+As humanists struggle to theorize digital modes of being, I find a need to reexamine the category of the human.
+No other point of view can sustain analysis or critique.
+Post-human humanities are an apparent contradiction.
+One can purport to speak neither for things nor assemblages.

 In refracting the technological other's gaze we see only ourselves.
 "Falsehood and deception," Bakhtin wrote in a fragmentary contemplation of otherness,

 > unavoidably peering out of their own correlation.
 The external image of
 > thought, feeling, the external image of the soul.
 It is not I who looks out